gamemann/Packet-Flooder/README.md

 --ipip => Add outer IP header in IPIP format.
 --ipipsrc => When IPIP is specified, use this as outer IP header's source address.
 --ipipdst => When IPIP is specified, use this as outer IP header's destination address.
+--nocsum => Do not calculate the IP header's checksum.
+Useful for checksum offloading on the hardware which'll result in better performance.
+--nocsum4 => Do not calculate the layer 4's checksum (e.g. TCP/UDP).
+It will leave the checksum field as 0 in the headers.
 --help -h => Show help menu information.
 ```